Sutaai/sutaai.me/src/content/posts/2024-in-review/index.md

 I've learned a ton of new things.
 Funny enough, I feel like only VLAN was something worth to learn in my last year of school.

 I am currently working for a city in France.
 So we have a really robust and developed environment.
-I also have learnt invaluable new knowledge too.
+I also have learnt very valuable new knowledge too.
 Understanding a true production environment, tools that are used to manage our sites, etc.
 Something I truly appreciate in this specific environment.

 I probably will talk more about my experience and what I've learned there.
 There are plenty of things I wish to talk about!
 (Namely, how my enterprise can absolutely read everything from our users)